inovex/illuminatio/README.md

 We are happy to read your [issues](https://github.com/inovex/illuminatio/issues) and accept your [Pull Requests.](https://github.com/inovex/illuminatio/compare)

 For more information on developing illuminatio refer to [the development docs](docs/developing.md).

+## License

+This project excluding the logo is licensed under the terms of the Apache 2.0 license.
+The logo is licensed under the terms of the CC BY-NC-ND 4.0 license.